NoroffFEU/development-platforms/case-study-azure-devops.md

 </div>

-As you can see in the image above there is a wide range fo options to choose from when it comes to the services that Azure DevOps have to offer.
+As you can see in the image above there is a wide range of options to choose from when it comes to the services that Azure DevOps have to offer.

 The **Basic plan** of Azure DevOps is a free plan that provides limited features for small teams or individual developers.
 You will have access to the following features with basic plan:

 1. Version control, you can use Git to manage your source code
-2. WWork Tracking by using the project boards.
-You can in there create work items to track issues, bugs, tasks and backlogs to prioritize and mange work.
+2. Work Tracking by using the project boards.
+You can create work items to track issues, bugs, tasks and backlogs to prioritize and manage work.
 3. Package management.
 4. Basic security and compliance: You can use features such as pull requests and code reviews to secure your code, and compliance features such as auditing and disaster recovery to meet regulatory requirements.
 5. Continuous integration (CI): You can set up CI pipelines to automatically build, test, and deploy your code.